jongoodnow/gitime/docs/export.rst

 --invoice [INVOICE], -i [INVOICE]
 *********************************

 The name of the invoice to export.
 Defaults to your active invoice.
-See what invoice is active with `gitime status`.
+See what invoice is active with :code:`gitime status`.

 --format [FORMAT], -f [FORMAT]
 ******************************

 Choose the export file format.
-This defaults to `csv`.
+This defaults to :code:`csv`.

 The formats currently available are: